nkbadhon/Learn-Free/README.md

 There are few questions in every category.
 There is a small eye icon beside each question.
 You can check the correct answer anytime by clicking on that eye icon.
 Beside that while clicking on the right answer, a pop-up will notify you the the answer is right.
 Moreover it will notify you for the wrong answer as well.

+.I have used react route to make the website more effecient.
+.i have used tailwind and bootstrap to make the website eyecatchy.
+.I have used provided api to load datas.